The Secret Storm

-The Secret Storm is an American soap opera that the CBS television network transmitted from February 1, 1954, to February 8, 1974.
+The Secret Storm is an American television soap opera that aired on CBS from February 1, 1954, to February 8, 1974.
 It was created by Roy Winsor, who also created the long-running soap operas Search for Tomorrow and Love of Life.
 Gloria Monty, of General Hospital fame, was a longtime director of the series.

 Like most CBS soap operas of the time, such as Guiding Light and As the World Turns, The Secret Storm was broadcast live, and later taped, in New York at the CBS Broadcast Center on West 57th Street.
-At some point in the 1970s up until cancellation, it was taped at CBS Studio 54 at 221 West 26 Street in the Chelsea section of Manhattan.
+At some point in the 1970s up until cancellation, it was taped at CBS Studio 54 at 221 West 26th Street in the Chelsea section of Manhattan.

 Plot

 The story follows the Ames family, a prominent clan in the fictional Northeastern United States town of Woodbridge (eventually identified as being located in New York).
 The Ames family initially consisted of Peter, his wife Ellen, and their three children: Susan, Jerry, and Amy.
 However, Ellen was killed in the first episode and subsequent stories focused on Peter raising his three children.
 Lending a hand, however dubiously, was Peter's sister-in-law, as well as his former fiancée Pauline Rysdale (Haila Stoddard).

 Despite Susan's and Pauline's efforts to derail any new romances in Peter's life, he eventually remarried twice.
 His first remarriage was to Myra Lake (June Graham), one of Amy's teachers, but that ended in divorce.
 His second and more successful remarriage was to divorcee Valerie Hill (Lori March), to whom he was married until his death.

 Later, the villainous Belle Clemens (Marla Adams) was the main source of trouble for Woodbridge, taking over from Aunt Pauline, the show's original villain.
-When Belle's daughter Robin drowned in an accident.
-Belle blamed Amy for the death.
+When Belle's daughter Robin drowned in an accident, Belle blamed Amy for the death.